Invisible Languages of the LLM Universe: Theoretical Framework

-Recent work extends this framework. \citet{talat2024knowledge} argue that labeling certain data as ``knowledge'' in knowledge-enhanced LLMs obscures harm to marginalized groups, as knowledge enhancement perpetuates epistemic injustice without diversification.
-Immigration systems relying on limited machine translation endanger lives when asylum seekers cannot articulate claims in languages systems recognize \citep{garibay2021machine}.
-The opacity and scale of AI systems facilitate epistemic injustice at levels previously impossible -- billions of interactions daily embed the message that certain languages and ways of knowing don't matter.
+Recent scholarship extends this framework by arguing that designating particular data as `knowledge' within knowledge-enhanced large language models (LLMs) can obscure harms experienced by marginalized groups.
+In the absence of meaningful diversification, such knowledge-enhancement practices risk reproducing and amplifying epistemic injustice.
+For example, immigration and asylum adjudication processes that rely on narrowly scoped machine translation systems may place lives at risk when asylum seekers are unable to articulate their claims in languages that these systems recognize or adequately process.
+The opacity, scale, and infrastructural embeddedness of contemporary AI systems enable epistemic injustice on an unprecedented magnitude: billions of interactions per day can implicitly communicate that certain languages, epistemic traditions, and modes of knowing are inconsequential or invalid.

-We extend epistemic injustice theory by connecting it to \textit{digital language vitality}.
-The vitality-digitality gap directly produces hermeneutical injustice: communities with rich oral traditions and millions of speakers cannot access AI benefits because their linguistic resources were never digitized.
-This is not accidental scarcity but structural exclusion reflecting historical marginalization.
+We extend this line of inquiry by situating it within the framework of digital language vitality.
+The discrepancy between a language's sociolinguistic vitality and its level of digital representation constitutes a direct source of hermeneutical injustice.
+Specifically, communities with robust oral traditions and large speaker populations are systematically excluded from the benefits of artificial intelligence because their linguistic resources have not been digitized or incorporated into computational infrastructures.
+This condition does not reflect incidental scarcity, but rather a form of structural exclusion rooted in, and perpetuating, historical patterns of marginalization.